 The FCI was given during the Practicals, the Pre-Course one during the first week of classes and the Post-Course one during the last week of classes.
 For both courses, over 95% of the students who were currently enrolled took the FCI.
-For the Fall 2012 session, 868 students took the Pre-Course and 663 students took the Post-Course; for the Summer 2013 session 239 students took the Pre-Course and 193 students took the Post-Course.
+Table I shows the number of students who took the FCI.
 The students who took the Pre-Course but not the Post-Course FCI were almost all students who had dropped the course.
 These dropout rates, 24% for the fall session and 19% for the summer one, are typical for this course.